 This is what counselling can offer- the opportunity to talk through what is happening and to be listened to by someone neutral.
 It can help you to recognise and explore your feelings and responses to events, and start to change the way you process these.
 Maybe give a new perspective or just to be supported with what you need to deal with.

 Sometimes it is a rough patch, where life throws a spanner in the works, other times the problems are longer term.
-Someone to listen and guide you with your reactions and responses to life can create a more hopeful, positive outlook.
+Someone to listen and guide you with your responses to life can create a more hopeful, positive outlook.

 As a counsellor I don’t claim to be perfect, but being able to accept this, and that mistakes are what help us to grow, can help to help others move forward with their lives.
 We are often made to feel that we are not allowed to get things wrong, or ‘fail’, but this is part of being human and to be able to accept these things can make us stronger in the long term.

 I work in an integrative style (basically means I know one size does not fit all) and we can discuss your needs when we first chat.

 When we first meet there will be an introduction before the session itself starts to discuss the details and you can ask any questions you may have.
 There is no charge for this introduction.